MohammedAI123/Azure-Honeypot-Cowrie/README.md

 Dashboard Results:
 1. Attacks Per Hour
 - Shows over 300,000 attacker events captured over the span of a month
+- Can see attack count over a selected time period, such as last 12 hours, last 24 Hours, last 3 days. ect
 2. Top Attacker IPs
-- Identified different types of IP addresses that have attempted to reach the system
+- Identified different types of IP addresses that have attempted to reach the system, and which are most common
 3. Successful Logins and Commands
-- shows the combination of weak and default user credentials that attackers try to log in.
+- shows the combination of weak and default user credentials that attackers try to log in, and if they were successful.
 4. Global Attack Map
 Highlight regions of the world where most of the attacks originate from.